How to resolve failed to pull Helm chart

 Network connectivity

-Run a simple command like ping google.com in your terminal to see whether your internet connection is functioning as expected
+Run a simple command like ping google.com in your terminal to see whether your internet connection is functioning as expected.

-In the event that there is a problem with your internet connection, attend to that issue first by switching to a stable connection.
+If there is a problem with your internet connection, attend to that issue first by switching to a stable connection.

-Check the correctness of Helm Chart URL.
+Check the correctness of the Helm Chart URL.

-helm repo list
+Helm repo list

 Look for the URL from where you want to get the chart and check its availability in the repository.
 If the URL is wrong, you can fix it by removing and re-adding the repository: helm repo remove